Membership Geeks

 So, you might find out when you speak to the different parties that there is no way to migrate the data across.

-And if you’re using a WordPress membership plugin, 9.99 times out of 10 the content is totally separate to the membership plugin, so changing the plugin won’t affect your content.
+And if you’re using a WordPress membership plugin, 9.99 times out of 10, the content is totally separate to the membership plugin.
+So changing the plugin won’t affect your content!

 The data that is harder to migrate is your subscription data.